uzeportal/bbb-mp4/README.md

 We will run 2 jobs simultaneously using Parallel that will pass recording-id to node bbb-mp4 to convert into MP4.
 Once any of the two jobs are completed, Parallel will pass the next recording-id to `node bbb-mp4` to convert.

+**Pro Tips**
-One word of caution: Running 6-8 jobs in parallel may result in Xvfb through errors (unable to stop Xvfb).
+- Running 6-8 jobs in parallel may result in Xvfb through errors (unable to stop Xvfb).
 To be on a safer side, I prefer running two jobs in parallel.
+- Keep an eye on zombie process for XVFB or Google Chrome when you run bulk processing of MP4 for some time.
+If you start seeing odd behaviors such recordings taking way too long to process or parallel or node process not running when you check `ps aux | grep parallel` or `ps aux | grep node`, then you may restart your server.

 You have the following two methods: